 Optimizing the DP™ Plan & Human Testing: There are still many questions left unanswered about the Deanna Protocol® Metabolic Plan and the plan is not perfect.
 This is why Winning the Fight continues to research ALS and the DP™ Plan.
 The goal for the future includes conducting a variety of studies designed to optimize the DP™ Plan.
 They aim to conduct more studies in animals, in human nerve cells, and in humans (clinical trials).

 Testing the Deanna Protocol® Metabolic Plan for Other Neurodegenerative Conditions

 Winning The Fight also plan to begin researching the DP™ Plan and its effectiveness in conditions other than ALS.
 Why?
-Other neurodegenerative conditions (such as stroke, traumatic brain injury, concussion, Alzheimer’s Disease, Parkinson’s Disease, Multiple Sclerosis, and more) may have different causes, but they all share one common denominator: Glutamate.
-Regardless of the disease/condition, all nerve cells release excess glutamate into the extracellular space when they die and this glutamate will kill neighboring cells.
-Therefore, nerve cell death probably spreads throughout the nervous system the same way in all of these conditions.
-Since the DP™ Plan helps manage the spread of neuron death, it could likely help manage all neurodegenerative conditions, regardless of their initial cause.
+Other neurodegenerative conditions (such as stroke, traumatic brain injury, concussion, Alzheimer’s Disease, Parkinson’s Disease, Multiple Sclerosis, and more) may have different causes, but they all seem to share one common denominator: Glutamate.
+Regardless of the disease/condition, all nerve cells release excess glutamate into the extracellular space when they die and this glutamate may be a leading cause of neighboring cell death.
+Therefore, nerve cell death could spread throughout the nervous system the same way in all of these conditions.
+Since the DP™ Plan may help manage the spread of neuron death, it is possible that it could likely help manage other neurodegenerative conditions, regardless of their initial cause.